The Swiss Chalet

 The two storey Swiss Chalet, where Dickens wrote some of his greatest works, is now sited in the gardens of Eastgate House in Rochester High Street.
 It was given to Dickens by the French actor Charles Fechter, arriving in ninety four pieces on Christmas Eve 1864.
-In the precursor to many 'DIY' jokes, Dickens attempted to construct the Chalet with the help of his friends but failed disastrously.
+In a precursor to many 'DIY' jokes, Dickens attempted to construct the Chalet with the help of his friends but failed disastrously.
 Eventually he went to the stage carpenter of the Lyceum Theatre in London for help.
 The Chalet was erected on land Dickens owned across the road from his house on Gads Hill.
 Access was by an underpass which he had built under the road in 1859 because he was unhappy with the traffic and the mud.
 The Chalet was oriented to allow views of the river Thames in the distance, and he set up a telescope so that he could see passing boats.
 His biographer Forster describes the interior of the Chalet in great detail, and describes five mirrors and several bronze ornaments representing toads in comical situations.
 It is clear that Dickens loved the Chalet as a retreat as well as a calm place to work.